Herilanto Raveloharison: Career

 General Raveloharison served as the Minister for Economy and Strategic Planning between 2014 and 2018.
 In September 2014, constant power-cuts afflicted the country.
 Fihenena Richard, Minister for Energy at that time, was dismissed.
 General Raveloharison was appointed to serve as an acting Minister for Energy.
 In December 2014, he was promoted to Lieutenant General for his effort in drafting the National Development Plan in less than six months as planned.
 On January 25, 2015, he was retained in office as the Minister for Economy and Strategic Planning in the government of Prime Minister Jean Ravelonarivo and retained in the government of Olivier Mahafaly Solonandrasana in April 2016 until he went to retire in 2018.

 Death

-General Raveloharison died on 17 January 2022 after he has succumbed from covid-19.
+General Raveloharison died on 17 January 2022 after he has succumbed to COVID-19.